 |14RESL||Kohler||14 kW||corrosion-proof composite||5 years 2000 hours||Included 100A||$3,900|

 |040330||GE||15 kW||galvanneal||5 years 1800 hours||Included 200A||$4,200|

-The prices in the above chart represent the best numbers I found online at the time of this review.
-Of course, the prices change frequently, but these numbers will give you some idea of how much you may need to pay for an automatic system.
+The prices in the above chart represent the numbers I found online at the time of this review.
+Of course, the prices change frequently, but this chart will give you some ideas of how much you may need to pay for an automatic system.
 A professional installation may cost $2,000-6,000.
 Note that installation of a fixed system by yourself may void the manufacturer’s warranty and may violate local codes.
 In the above power range, Generac Guardian 5873 seems to have the lowest cost per kilowatt.
-This model was the Consumers Digest Best Buy.
+This model once was the Consumers Digest Best Buy.
 However, if you live in a salt air coastal area, you may want to consider Kohler corrosion-proof device.
 Unfortunately, Briggs & Stratton specification does not state the material of their enclosure.

 LESSER-KNOWN FACTS TO KNOW

 - Maximum power with natural gas is 5-10% lower than that with propane.
 The advertised rating of most dual-fuel models (and the numbers in the above table) is for operation on propane.